HaydenBelanger/assemblylinemachines/docs/recipes/refining.md

 Recipe namespace: `assemblylinemachines:refining`

-??? info "Ingredients, ItemStacks, and FluidStacks With Chances"
+??? info "Preservation/Multiplication Chance"
-    Below, all input and output fields have additional optional keys:
+    All `input` and `output` fields below can have an additional property set that is exclusive to the Refinery: `upgrade_multiply_chance`.
+This is a decimal between 0-1 and acts as a percentage chance, and works in conjunction with upgrades to allow the following:

-    `upgrade_preserve_chance`, Decimal between 0-1, valid for `input_fluid` and `input_item` - If set, will allow for the input item or fluid to be preserved if there is the Machine Conservation Upgrade installed.
-The chance will scale up to 2x `upgrade_preserve_chance` if there are 3 Machine Conservation Upgrades installed.
+	- For inputs, the input may be preserved if there is a Machine Conservation Upgrade installed.
+This chance to preserve will scale up to 2x specified if there are multiple upgrades installed.

-    `upgrade_multiply_chance`, Decimal between 0-1, valid for `output_fluid_a`, `output_fluid_b`, and `output_item` - If set, will allow for the outputs to be multiplied by 1.5x the normal output amount if there is an Extra Output Machine Upgrade installed.
-The chance will scale up to 2x `upgrade_multiply_chance` if there are 3 Extra Output Machine Upgrades installed.
+	- For outputs, the output may be multiplied if there is an Extra Output Upgrade installed.
+This chance to multiply will scale up to 2x if there are multiple upgrades installed.

+	Not specifying `upgrade_multiply_chance` will always make the chance 0%, regardless of the amount of upgrades installed.
+In both cases, the amount after conservation or multiplication is always 1.5x the regular amount.

 !!! warning inline end
     Any block may be used as an `attachment`, but only Blocks that extend `BlockRefineryAddon` will have the effects of the reactor, including particles and other client-side effects.

 - `attachment`: Namespace, required
 *The block attachment that must be placed above the Refinery during the craft to allow function.*
-- `input_fluid`: FluidStack with Chance, *optional*
-*The fluid required to start the recipe.*
-- `input_item`: Ingredient with Chance, *optional*
-*The item required to start the recipe.*

-!!! warning
-    You may use both or one of `input_fluid` or `input_item`, but one must be present or the recipe will not load.

-    If `input_fluid` is present and has property `FluidAttributes#isGaseous()` set, the Refinery will require the Gas Upgrade, and FE/t cost will be increased by 2.5x.

 - `proc_time`: Positive Integer, required
 *The time required to process the recipe.
 1 is equal to 0.8 seconds of processing time.
 Every Speed Upgrade in the machine will cut this processing time in half.*

+!!! info inline end
+	If `input_fluid` is present and has property `FluidAttributes#isGaseous()` set, the Refinery will require the Gas Upgrade, and FE/t cost will be increased by 2.5x.

+- `input_fluid`: FluidStack, *optional*
+*A fluid required to process the recipe.*
+- `input_item`: Ingredient, *optional*
+*An item required to process the recipe.*
-- `output_item`: ItemStack with Chance, *optional*
+- `output_item`: ItemStack, *optional*
-*The resulting item from the recipe.*
+*A resulting item from the recipe.*
-- `output_fluid_a`: FluidStack with Chance, *optional*
+- `output_fluid_a`: FluidStack, *optional*
-*The resulting fluid from the recipe.
-Can also be entered as `output_fluid`.*
+*A resulting fluid from the recipe.*
-- `output_fluid_b`: FluidStack with Chance, *optional*
+- `output_fluid_b`: FluidStack, *optional*
-*The second resulting fluid from the recipe.*
+*Another resulting fluid from the recipe.*

 !!! warning
-    You may use any or all of `output_item`, `output_fluid_a`, or `output_fluid_b`, but at least one must be present or the recipe will not load.
+    At least one `input` and one `output` must be set, or the recipe will fail to load.

-    If `output_fluid_b` is set, `output_fluid_a` must be set as well, or else the recipe will not load.
+??? warning "1.18.2+ Update Warning"
+	If you created recipes prior to 1.18.2-1.4 and are upgrading, there are a number of changes with the format that will result in the recipe not working as intended:

+	- The `output_fluid_a` field may **no longer** be entered as `output_fluid`.
+You must use the long-form version of the name.
+	- The `upgrade_preserve_chance` field for inputs is **no longer utilized.** Both inputs and outputs now use `upgrade_multiply_chance`, and just serves to simplify the recipe creation process.
+This tag works identically to `upgrade_preserve_chance` in prior versions.
+	- You no longer need `output_fluid_a` to be present in order to load a recipe with `output_fluid_b` set, if you wish to only set `output_fluid_b`.

 ## Examples